Saturday, December 2, 2017

 People love walking around Elsah, feeling the presence of the past.
 Join us as we open the holiday season and our homes.

 The My Just Desserts will provide a fixed price lunch for $11 at Farley’s Music Hall.
-Lunch begins at 11:30 pm to 4:30 pm and is served on a first come, first serve basis.
+Lunch is served from 11:30 am to 4:30 pm on a first come, first serve basis.

 Advance tour tickets using Paypal is available through this website using the online ordering button below.